• Skip to primary navigation

 Looking for even more Canadian recipes?
 Check out our full Canadian Recipes list!

 Love Canadian food?
-Check out my cookbook, "More Than Poutine: Favourite Foods from My Home and Native Landโ.
+Check out my cookbook, "More Than Poutine: Favourite Foods from My Home and Native Land”.
 "More than Poutine" is a Canadian cookbook like no other - written by a Canadian living away, it includes both traditional home cooking recipes, as well as accurate homemade versions of many of the snacks, sauces, convenience foods, and other food items that are hard to come by outside of Canada!
 Order your copy here on this site, through Amazon, or through any major bookseller!

 Share the Love!

 Before you chow down, be sure to take some pics of your handiwork!
-If you Instagram it, be sure to tag me - @CelebrationGenerationCA - or post it to My Facebook Page - so I can cheer you on!
+If you post it to Bluesky, be sure to tag us - @CelebrationGen.
+We're also on Pinterest, so you can save all your favourite recipes to a board!

 Also, be sure to subscribe to my free monthly email newsletter, so you never miss out on any of my nonsense.